Government of New Brunswick

 nb-biodiversity-category

 Nature abounds in New Brunswick.
-Situated on the east coast, mid-way between the equator and the North Pole, temperate and boreal climates meet under the ocean’s influence, giving rise to a rich variety of ecosystems and species.
-A long history of human land use has also shaped the landscape.
-Together, human and natural factors define the diversity of life that surrounds us.
+Its location on the east coast of Canada is halfway between the equator and the North Pole.
+As a result, it experiences temperate, boreal and oceanic conditions, giving rise to a rich variety of ecosystems and species.
+Over time, human land use has also shaped the landscape.
+Together, human activities and natural factors define the diversity of life that surrounds us.

-Indigenous Peoples have a unique and important relationship with the land and the species therewithin, sustaining their existence, culture, and traditions over millennia.
+Indigenous Peoples have a unique and important relationship with the land and its species.
+The relationship has shaped their culture and traditions and sustained their existence for thousands of years.
 This age-old connection instils a distinct understanding of the natural world.
-Many species within New Brunswick’s diverse ecosystems hold cultural, traditional, or spiritual significances to its Indigenous Peoples, and therefore, conservation of biodiversity has always been of importance to Indigenous Peoples.
+Many New Brunswick species hold cultural, traditional, or spiritual significances to Indigenous Peoples, and therefore, conservation of biodiversity has always been of importance to their communities.